 If you look at VHT v.
-Zillow in particular, the actual damages from infringement were minuscule: \$2.84 per infringement.
-But that's for infringement.
+Zillow as an example, the actual damages from infringement were minuscule: \$2.84 per infringement, for a grand total of \$79,875.
+It was the statutory damages that were big.
+But that's damages for infringement.